Small Group Tour (2-15 pax)

 - Visit of the Morning Market at Inle Lake where ethnic minorities from the mountain regions sell their products

-- Arts and culture in Mandalay
+- Discover the arts and culture of Mandalay

 Day 1: Mandalay